jenchick/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/102322707/174453284-a80f07be-35db-48f3-90d6-98ac874b417c.png), ![image](https://user-images.githubusercontent.com/102322707/174454386-1745644c-38d2-4e60-ad3e-9cf7882db38f.png)

--Key Differences Between the Months of June and December --
+- Key Differences Between the Two Months

---
+-- More temperature observations are available for the month of June (11%).
+However, it appears that there are enough observations in the month of December to find the data reliable.

+-- December is only slightly cooler than June when comapring the minumum, average, and maximum temparatures.

 --

 ## Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.